aksommerville/ra3/README.md

 - - [ ] Remove hard-coded data paths.
 - - [ ] "corrupted size vs. prev_size" on startup, no idea why. random.
 Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
 - - [x] When they select an empty list, propose to delete it (there's no other way to do that)
+- - [ ] Observed empty search results at launch, when a valid 30-ish-game query was present.
+- - [ ] Add `notflags=obscene,hardware,faulty` to all searches, and maybe something in the Settings to turn it off?
 - [ ] Web
 - - [ ] Admin: What is this for?
 - - [ ] Now Playing: Flesh out with WebSocket.
 - - [ ] Search results: Screencaps aren't maintaining aspect ratio.
 - - [ ] Search results: Can we force cards to pack at the top?
 When there's 6 results in 4 columns, there's a gap between the rows.
+- - [ ] Uncaught (in promise) ReferenceError: game is not defined   at GameDetailsModal.js:190:35 (deleting a game)
 - [ ] Integrate emulators
 - - [ ] Pico-8.
 No integration, but do get it running on the Pi with DRM.
 - - [ ] Solarus, try again.
 - - [ ] Validate 4 player in all emulators
+- - [ ] akz26: Review inputs.
+I think I'm missing some of the console switches.
+- - [ ] akz26: Can we emulate paddles with the Atari Modern Joystick's twist feature? (i mean, that is what it's designed for...)
 - [ ] Prepare collection
 - - [ ] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 Populate metadata for everything we keep.
 - - - Games initially with rating==0 (in pages): gameboy=81 snes=27 nes=20 atari2600=44 atari5200=8 atari7800=6 c64=186 genesis=114 n64=11 scv=3